mcpython4-coding/core/README.md

 python __main__.py --debug-world
 ```

+ **I want to play in fullscreen**

+This is possible by adding "--fullscreen" after the command.
+This will tell out
+rendering backend to enable fullscreen.
+At the moment it is not possible to toggle between them
+in-game.

  **I want to include mods from another directory**

  You can add custom mod directories by running: